hamidgasmi/training.computerscience.cloud.aws/README.md

 	- It can be used to control the amount of traffic that reaches specific resources:
 		- To test new software/products/ AB Testing?
 		- When resources are being added or removed from a configuration that doesn't use a LB
-		- No performance or loading control (It isn't a LB architecture)
+		- No performance or loading control (It'sn't a LB architecture)
 	- We can attach a health check to a record so that Route 53 can omit the record as long as the associated EC2 instance isn't healthy
 	- E.g., we can set 10% of our traffic to go to US-EAST-1 and 90% to go to EU-WEST-1
 	- The weight is a value.
-It isn't a %
+It'sn't a %
 	- So, if we add to address with the following weights: 20 and 30 => the corresponding % will be: 40% and 60%
 - Latency-based Routing policy:
 	- It's multiple records with the same name: they're considered part of the same latency-based set (if the name is different, they're not)